Discallow/so_long/README.md

 ## 🎛️ Features
 - 32-frame tiles animations for movements in all four directions.
-- A move counter displayed below the game scene.
+- A move counter displayed in the terminal.
-- Implementation of static enemy patrols.
-- End-game screens for both victory ("You win") and defeat ("Game Over").
 - 2D game map
 - Collectibles